- Hits: 4482

 Edmund had already experienced the tension between his two good friends, Bishop Power of Waterford and Archbishop Murray of Dublin.
-That was nothing compared to the problems that erupted after Bishop Power's death in 1816 and when Robert Walsh became Bishop of Waterford.
+That was nothing compared to the problems that erupted after Bishop Power's death in 1816 when Robert Walsh became Bishop of Waterford.
 Following his communication with Rome, Dr. Power had previously been told by Cardinal di Pietro, Prefect of the Sacred Congregation for Propaganda, in January 1809, that "Your Lordship must first draw up and transmit the Rules and Constitutions by which the new institute is governed, and after these Rules have been examined and approved, the desired Brief may be obtained".
 Dr. Power raised the matter again in his Relatio to the Prefect, Cardinal Lorenzo Litto, in October 1814.

 In the meantime, Brothers opened schools in Thurles and Limerick so now there were two more Bishops to complicate matters.
 The bottom line to all of this was the fact that each Bishop was concerned with the portion of the Church over which he had jurisdiction.

-It was Archbishop Troy of Dublin, a Dominican, who first suggested to Edmund that the Brothers might consider becoming a Papal Congregation, since if this were the case they would be directly under the Pope and they would be free to serve anywhere in the universal Church.
+Around 1816 it was Archbishop John Troy of Dublin, a Dominican, who first suggested to Edmund that the Brothers might consider becoming a Papal Congregation, since if this were the case they would be directly under the Pope and they would be free to serve anywhere in the universal Church.
 This would require the Brothers to have one of their own members as Superior General who would administer the whole Congregation.

-The formal request was made to Pope Pius VII immediately after the meeting, and it was accompanied by strong recommendations from Bishops Troy and Murray as well as other prelates, earnestly beseeching the Holy Father to grant the petition of the Brothers.
+The formal request was made to Pope Pius VII immediately after the meeting, and it was accompanied later in 1818 by strong recommendations from Bishops Troy and Murray as well as other prelates, earnestly beseeching the Holy Father to grant the petition of the Brothers.

 Br.
 Austin Dunphy in Origin, the first History of the Christian Brothers, (1822), ascribes the idea to another Bishop, John Troy's coadjutor, Daniel Murray: In the account we have given of the first Establishment of the Institute in Dublin, we noticed the zeal manifested by the Most Rev. Doctor Murray for its welfare.
-This pious Prelate on his return from Rome in the year 1816, where he had been for some time transacting affairs relative to, the Irish Church, on his way through France, learned that there was in that Country a Society of Laymen, whose object was the Education of the poor.
+This pious Prelate on his return from Rome in the year 1816, where he had been for some time transacting affairs relative to the Irish Church, on his way through France, learned that there was in that Country a Society of Laymen, whose object was the Education of the poor.
 On inquiry he found that their Institute had been confirmed, and that the Society was governed by a Superior General.
 The members of this Society are called “Brothers of the Christian Schools."

 Doctor Murray was one of those Prelates who thought that it would tend much to the government and stability of the Institute, were the Brothers subject to a Superior elected from among themselves.
-Having met Frere Gerbaud, the French Superior General, and obtained a copy of their Rule, immediately on his arrival in Dublin, which was early in the month of January in 1817, he submitted to the Brothers there, the Rules and Constitutions of the French Brothers, together with the Brief which approved of, and confirmed their Institute.
-This Brief was translated into English, and a copy of it was sent to every house in The Institute.
+Having met Frere Gerbaud, the French Superior General, and obtained a copy of their Rule, immediately on his arrival in Dublin, early in the month of January in 1817, submitted to the Brothers there, the Rules and Constitutions of the French Brothers, together with the Brief which approved of, and confirmed their Institute.
+This Brief was translated into English, and a copy of it was sent to each of the eight houses in the Institute.